mab253/cpp_fall24/midterm.md

 - The zyBooks lab should accept your code no matter what - for this project, there is no feedback from unit or output tests!
 You can submit as many times as you need before the deadline.

 - **Each team member** needs to submit code via zyBooks 16.40, even if your team's code is exactly the same.
+- **📝➡️💥 [EVALUATION FORM](https://airtable.com/appBFOjXtaSO2vVV5/shrt8hx71tW16IuG0)** <- make sure to submit this form, as well as your code, by the deadline

 👽 Good luck!